PreCyz/DownloadStationHelper/README.md

 than no result will be saved.

 ### How to specify shows
-There is one more property file, that contains setup regarding shows which should be filtered from all torrents.
+There is one more settings file, that contains shows which should be filtered from all torrents.
+This file is _`shows.json`_.
+Sample content is here:
-This file is _`shows.properties`_ and its setup is very simple.
-There is one mandatory property:
-_`show.1.baseWords`_ property defines phrases used to filter out needed torrents.
-For example there is need to find _`Seth Meyers 2017 09 12 Emma Roberts 720p HDTV x264-CROOKS`_ show then definition of property _`show.1.baseWords`_ might looks like this:

-#### `show.1.baseWords=Seth Meyers 2017 09 12,Emma Roberts,720p`
+    {
+        "id" : 1,
+        "title" : "Game of Thrones",
+        "baseWords" : "HDTV,720p,x264",
+        "matchPrecision" : 3
+    }

+It contains _id_, _title_, _baseWords_ and _matchPrecision_ properties.
+    -  _id_ simple unique number which starts from 1 added automatically,
+    - _title_ title of the torrent (TV show),
+    - _baseWards_ additional words that title may contains (name of the codec, resolution etc.),
+    - _matchPrecision_ how many words from _title_ and _baseWards_ should torrent contains to be considered as matched.

+Json is generated automatically by application and can be found at _./settings/shows.json_

+#### Important
-Important thing is that phrases has to be comma separated.
+1) The words in _baseWards_ has to be comma separated.
 Otherwise it will be only one phrase defined.

-Definition of second show the same as first with exception, that instead of `1` in name of property has to be used `2`.
-For example:

-#### `show.2.baseWords=The Murder of Laci Peterson,S01E04,HDTV`

-Similarly is with the next shows.
-Digit in the name of the property has to be incremented by 1 with each new show.

-There is one optional property in this file.
-_`show.1.matchPrecision`_ defines how many phrases torrent's title has to contain in order to match the torrent.
-If not specified, than match precision is equal to number of commas plus 1 from _show.2.baseWords_
+2) If _matchPrecision_ is not specified, then match precision is equal to number of commas in _baseWards_ plus 1.

-Example:

-`show.1.baseWords=Seth Meyers 2017 09 12,Emma Roberts,720p`

-`show.1.matchPrecision=2`

-It means that if title of each founded torrent has 2 phrases such as ( _Seth Meyers 2017 09 12,Emma Roberts_ ) or
-( _Seth Meyers 2017 09 12,720p_ ) or ( _Emma Roberts,720p_ ), than it will be matched.
-So my advice is to choose precision wisely or do not specify at all and leave it with default value.
+Real scenario: I want to find and create torrent task for TV show titled _Game of Thrones_.
+Show should contain following additional words: _HDTV,720p,x264_ and only 2 of them should taking in to account while matching torrent.
+The json representation of this case is:

+    {
+        "id" : 1, //created auctomatically
+        "title" : "Game of Thrones",
+        "baseWords" : "HDTV,720p,x264",
+        "matchPrecision" : 2
+    }